-I can’t help with the nervous disposition, (that said, my recent blog post on mindfulnessis a good place to start) but I can offer a handy list of the features that I think are most valuable to you, and how you might use them.
+I can’t help with the nervous disposition, but I can offer a handy list of the features that I think are most valuable to you, and how you might use them.

 Let’s get cracking.

 Instagram story ads

 You can now run a photo or 15 second video advert that will appear seamlessly between stories from two accounts that the user follows.
 Astonishing really.
 And it’s as simple as editing your placement options (Note: these can only be run using the reach, video views or conversions objectives within Facebook advertising).

 Use story ads to drive awareness of your organisation or brand.
 The idea is to pique their interest enough to want to find and follow you afterwards.
 We suggest a very short trailer or photo of an exhibition/performance.
 Questions help drive actions: where will you be this Friday?
 Remember to keep the message simple, so it could be: tickets now on sale!
 Or One week until the show begins.
 Or One show we highly recommend

 Tips: Use clear, large branding that stands out aesthetically; keep the message and ad concept simple; and make use of the full length of the screen by uploading a 9:16 vertical image.
 Remember that viewers will only see your ad the once, so let them know where to find you afterwards.

 Live audio on Facebook

 This one’s been around for a while, but I don’t see many people taking advantage of it.
 Just as with a live video on Facebook, listeners can discover live audio content in News Feed, ask questions in real time, and easily share with their friends.
 An advantage of audio is that listeners can continue to listen to your broadcast while they browse other areas of Facebook, and Android users can even continue listening if they leave the Facebook app or lock their phones.